nymea/nymea-docs/docs/plugins/basic-concepts.md

 This is used if a thing can be discovered.
 For example things that can be found via ZeroConf in the local network.
 The user can perform a discovery for such things and pick which ones should be added to the system.

+Plugins supporting discovery must implement the `discoverThings` method.

 #### Automatic

 This is used if a device should be added to the system without the user having to interact with it at all.
 For example, if the user adds a bridge device to the system and then all the devices connected to this bridge will automatically appear in the system.

+Plugins supporting automatic thing creation must emit the `autoThingsAppeared` signal to indicate the appearance of such things.
+Also, such plugins plugins may implement `startMonitoringAutoDevices` if an entry point for watching things is required.

 ### Thing setup